To the Church in Sardis

 Laodicea was known for its wealth and manufacturing.
 The city had a medical school, a textile industry, thriving banks, and featured specialized products such as eye salve and glossy black wool cloth.
 But it is famously known for being close to a hot water spring (Hieropolis) and pure, cold water (Colossae).
 This is exactly why Jesus addressed it in the way He did.

-The church had everything they needed – or so it seemed.
-They had wealth, a booming economy, prestige, nice clothing, etc. But they didn’t have the most basic need of all – cool, satisfying water.
-Jesus called Himself living water and promised that whoever drank it would never thirst.
-His first and foremost desire for His church was to abide in Him and count everything else as loss comparatively.
-What happens to us when we focus on our material pleasures and comforts over Christ?
+Cold water has a purpose in the body of Christ.
+Hot water has a purpose in the body of Christ.
+Lukewarm water is useless to Jesus.
+The church had everything they needed, or so it seemed.
+They had wealth, a booming economy, prestige, nice clothing, etc. What happens to us when we focus on our material pleasures and comforts over Christ?
 He tells us we become wretched, miserable, poor, blind and naked.

 A hot water heater needs to have electricity or gas to keep the water hot.
 A car requires fuel to be able to keep moving.
 A fire needs wood to stay hot.
 The people of this church had forgotten their source.
 They were operating as a closed system and they believed they were sustainable.
 That’s the lie of comfort.
 It makes you believe you are in control with sufficient power.
 We say it all the time, but it’s true.
 Apart from Jesus, you can do nothing.
 Well, except become lukewarm, I guess.